 Solar panels – Readily available photovoltaic panels (PV) are commonly used today in residential installations to provide hot water, power appliances, or power complete households.
 Larger arrays of PV panels can be installed to power commercial buildings and manufacturing facilities.

 Solar turbine power plants – Solar collectors have been installed in large numbers that focus heat from the sun on central towers, generating extreme heat that transforms water into steam.
-Steam then is applied to drive solar turbines, generating significant electrical power.
+The steam then is applied to drive solar turbines, generating significant electrical power.

 Since there will likely be periods of time when wind power is less reliable, most wind “farms” make use of power storage facilities such as batteries when less energy is being produced.